Your Ultimate Spring Cleaning Guide

 Other tools you will want in your cleaning kit or have on hand include:

 If you don’t know where or how to begin cleaning your home, don’t fret!
 Here are some quick tips to guide you.

 Before you start, make a schedule.
 Making a cleaning schedule makes it easier to stay focused.
 You will also feel accomplished once you can check off that room.
 Remember, it’s okay not to get all of your spring cleaning done in a single day or even a single weekend.
 We all know the saying — Rome wasn’t built in a day.

 Declutter what you can before diving into cleaning.
 Studies show that disorganization adds to your stress levels, and no one wants that.* The easiest way to accomplish this is to have a designated sorting space.
 Create piles or use bins to designate what to keep and put away, toss, or donate.
 Once the cleaning portion is done, it will be easier to put items away.

 Sort your laundry and get that going while you power through the rest of your tasks — double-duty!
 Want to cut down drying time to get your laundry done even faster?
 Give dryer balls a try!
 They not only reduce drying time, but also wrinkles, static, and tangling.
-And if you’re in need of laundry supplies, check out Cosy House’s eco-friendly favorites here.
+And if you’re in need of laundry supplies, check out Cosy House’s favorites here.

 In each room that you are cleaning, start with putting whatever laundry you are not working on in a designated area in the room and gathering all visible trash.

 Clean your house room by room.
 Once you start cleaning, start from the top of each room and work your way down.
 This forces debris downward.
-For example, don’t vacuum and then dust your ceiling fans.
+For example, don’t vacuum and then clean your ceiling fans.
 You’ll just end up having to vacuum again.
 Work smarter, not harder!

 Now, put on some music, open the windows, and let’s get started!